Fiserv/zelle-turnkey-solutions/docs/release-notes/iOS/ZelleSDK_V_1.4.5.md

 ## What's New

-- FI can customize the loader color and it's background during the loading time.
+- Custom Loader: FI can customise the loader colour and the background colour while launching Zelle.

 ## Updates